mhkeller/layercake-template/README.md

 Layer Cake Template
 ===

 This is a starter template for using [Layer Cake](https://layercake.graphics).

-The easiest way to use it is with [degit](https://github.com/rich-harris/degit).
+It sets you up with the line and area chart as seen [in the examples](https://layercake.graphics/Line).
+It also comes with all the other components from the examples page so you can mix and match

 ## Downloading

+The easiest way to get started is with [degit](https://github.com/rich-harris/degit).

 ```sh
 npm install -g degit # Install degit if you don't already have it